-- A. As required by law, the Agent will annually re-examine the status of each RAD PBV and LIHTC resident family relating to eligibility for continued occupancy, the rent charged, and the size of the apartment required.
+- A. As required by law, the Agent will annually re-examine the status of each Public Housing and LIHTC resident family relating to eligibility for continued occupancy, the rent charged, and the size of the apartment required.
 Residents will be contacted for re-examination approximately 90 days before the anniversary date established by the occupancy date of their lease to begin the re-examination process.
-Re-examination should be completed before the anniversary date of their lease.
-As a condition to continued occupancy, each resident must continue to meet the Employment and Self Sufficiency requirements described in Section 2.44. - B. The Agent will annually notify residents: - 1. whether the family meets the requirements of eligibility for continued occupancy; - 2. the rent to be charged; and - 3. the size of the unit required. - C. Residents, who, at the time of application for continued occupancy, are deemed ineligible by failure to meet the continued occupancy requirements shall be notified in writing of such ineligibility, the reason therefore.
-RAD PBV Housing residents shall be advised of their rights, if any, to a grievance procedure. - D. Rents will be reviewed at the time of the annual re-examination and, if appropriate, be changed to conform to the approved rent. - E. The family must report changes in income within ten (10) days of such change.
-The family must also report changes in the household composition.
+Re-examination should be completed before the anniversary date of their lease. - B. The Agent will require annually notify residents: - 1. whether the family meets the requirements of eligibility for continued occupancy: - 2. the rent to be charged; and - 3. the size of the unit required. - C. Residents, who, at the time of application for continued occupancy, are deemed ineligible by failure to meet the continued occupancy requirements shall be notified in writing of such ineligibility, the reason therefore.
+Public Housing residents shall be advised of their rights, if any, to a grievance procedure. - F. Rents will be reviewed at the time of the annual re-examination and, if appropriate, be changed to conform to the approved rent. - E. The family must report changes in income and the household composition.
 Once total resident payment is established, such payment rate shall remain in effect until the next annual re-examination, special re-examination, or an interim rent adjustment for a change in family income or family composition.
-Decreases in family income should be reported so that rent may be adjusted accordingly. - Increases in family income must be reported which would raise the total resident payment. - F. Increases in rent resulting from rent reviews are effective the first of the second month following the notice of the change.
+Decreases in family income should be reported so that rent may be adjusted accordingly.

+Increases in family income must be reported which would raise the total resident payment.

-- G. Decreases in rent are effective the first of the month following the reported change. - H. If, upon re-examination, it is found that the size or composition of a family or household has changed so that the apartment occupied by the family contains a number of rooms less or greater than necessary to provide decent, safe, and sanitary accommodations as described in the occupancy standards in Part V, management shall give notice of at least thirty (30) days to the resident that the resident may be required to move to another unit.
+- F. Increases in rent resulting from rent reviews are effective the first of the second month following the notice of the change. - G. Decreases in rent are effective the first of the month following the reported change. - H. If, upon re-examination, it is found that the size or composition of a family or household has changed so that the apartment occupied by the family contains a number of rooms less than necessary to provide decent, safe, and sanitary accommodations as described in the occupancy standards in Part V, management shall give notice of at least thirty (30) days to the resident that the resident may be required to move to another unit. - I. At the time of re-examination or change in income and/or family composition each family in a Public Housing Unit will be given the option of choosing (1) flat rent established by Agent based on the value of the unit; or (2) income-based rent, which will be the greatest of 30 percent of adjusted income or 10 percent of monthly income.